 The Director of Publications is responsible for allocating funding and providing support, including the GSA Media Studio, to GSA-sponsored academic publications.

-Applications for the next funding cycle will be due January 31, 2014.
-Funds will be allocated before the end of February.
-Journals will have use of the funds until July, 2015, when the allocation will expire and funds will be returned to the general GSA fund for redistribution.
-The completed application may be submitted as an attachment via email to the Director of GSA Publications (email@example.com) (preferred) or as a hard copy print-out.
+Applications for the next funding cycle will be due February 14, 2014.
+Funds will be allocated shortly thereafter.
+Journals will have use of the funds until July 2015, when the allocation will expire and funds will be returned to the general GSA fund for redistribution.
+The completed application may be submitted as an attachment via email to the Director of GSA Publications (firstname.lastname@example.org) (preferred) or as a hard copy print-out.
 Hard copies may be submitted directly to the Director of Publications in 138 Kerckhoff or in the Director of Publications' mailbox outside the main GSA office in 316 Kerckhoff.

 All publications must submit a form, but applicants should feel free to offer supplements to the form if they feel that the document does not adequately capture their situation.
 The application is also meant to function as a budget and planning worksheet to help publications determine their needs and convey those to GSA in an orderly way since requests for funding usually exceed resources by 40% .